KalenArendt/FootballSimulatorGit/README.md

 3. Launch FootballSimulator.exe application;
 4. The game starts.
 You are controlling the red (left-side team)
 5. Use the formation buttons on the left/right side to select your defensive and offensive formations.

+The game code is available in this repository at FootballSimulatorGit/FootballSimulator/Assets/Scripts/